Medicaid and Trusts

 These rules are rather straightforward.
 It gets more complicated when attorneys put provisions in trusts to make them so-called “grantor” trusts for tax purposes, which brings certain benefits.
 The major goal is to exclude the first $250,000 of capital gain ($500,000 for a couple) on the sale of a home in trust.
 The problem is that some state Medicaid agencies have attacked the provisions included in these trusts to achieve grantor trust status by arguing that they make the principal countable.
-The state Medicaid agencies differ on how they treat various trust provisions and some state Medicaid agencies change their treatment over time, coming up with novel legal arguments to attack trusts that would have sailed through in prior years.
+State Medicaid agencies differ on how they treat various trust provisions and some state Medicaid agencies change their treatment over time, coming up with novel legal arguments to attack trusts that would have sailed through in prior years.

 Trust provisions that have been challenged by Medicaid agencies in some states include:

 - The Medicaid applicant either serving as trustee or being able to serve as trustee, especially if she can appoint herself.

 - The Medicaid applicant being able to appoint trust property to others, including charities.
 Some practitioners put this into trusts to achieve grantor trust tax status.

 - The right to use and occupy real estate owned by the trust.

 - The trustee’s power to determine what trust property is income and what is principal.
 This is a standard trust provision that is limited in scope to reasonable accounting standards, but at least one Medicaid agency has read it to be unlimited.